 See reach and frequency data

 You can view reach and frequency data by adding the columns for these metrics to your statistics table, and selecting a specific time period in the dropdown menu.
-These columns, found under "Reach metrics," are only available when you’re on the Campaigns page and are scoped to only see video campaigns.
+These columns, found under "Reach and frequency metrics," are only available when you’re on the Campaigns page and are scoped to only see video campaigns.

 How Google calculates reach